Coloman (bishop of Győr): Bishop of Győr

 Coloman's seals were preserved from the years 1345, 1355 and 1356.
-The imagery of his seals are considered unusually rich in detail in the period.
+The imagery of his seals is considered unusually rich in detail in the period.
 His first known seal (68x42 mm, 1345) depicts Mary, sitting in a tabernacle-like closed canopy, who holds a scepter in her right hand, with the child Jesus standing on her left knee.
 A line of blind traceries runs along the front of the throne bench.
 Attached to the two sides of the structure are appendices of a semicircular cabin of the same size as the height of the bench.
 There is a standing figure in the booths.
 The canopy overhanging the throne is crowned by a building pierced with open traceries between its two pinnacles.
 Below the lower, segmental arch of the building, the left-turning figure of Bishop Coloman kneels, behind which is a blurred coat of arms.
 The circumscription is "S/IGILLUM/-COLOM/ANI- D/EI-GRAC/IA EPISCOPI/- IAURI- ENSIS...".
 Coloman's second seal (77x50 mm, 1355, 1356) depicts the Coronation of the Virgin: Mary is crowned by her son Jesus, who holds a book in his left hand.
 Above the scene, a baldachin overturns, forming a battlemented building with tracery windows and tile covering.
 The large canopy is held by two rectangular towers set to the edge.
 The towers are covered with a pointed, tiled helmet, surrounded by a battlement.
-The mass of their upper level is broken down by tracery windows, the lower ones are transformed into two completely pierced, columnar tabernacles, in which two kneeling angelic figures facing the scene takes place.
-Below the substructure there is the right-turning, kneeling figure of Bishop Coloman.
+The mass of their upper level is broken down by tracery windows, the lower ones are transformed into two completely pierced, columnar tabernacles, in which two kneeling angelic figures facing the scene take place.
+Below the substructure, there is the right-turning, kneeling figure of Bishop Coloman.
 The base plane of the seal image is decorated with a diamond grid.
 The circumscription is "S/IGILLUM/-DOMINI-COLOMANI-EPISCOPI-EC/CLESI/E- IAURIENSIS".
 It is plausible that Coloman's second seal represents a Southern German (Swabian) cultural impact, which affected Central European artistic representations.
-Beside the cardinals and the archbishops of Esztergom, Coloman is the only known prelate in Medieval Hungary, who used a ring seal (70 mm) with a helmeted coat-of-arms the circumscription "+S-DOMINI COLOMA-------IENSIS".
+Besides the cardinals and the archbishops of Esztergom, Coloman is the only known prelate in Medieval Hungary, who used a ring seal (70 mm) with a helmeted coat-of-arms the circumscription "+S-DOMINI COLOMA-------IENSIS".
 His royal ancestry is reflected by the title "dominus".